Frequently Asked Questions About the NIDDK Central Repositories

 What are the NIDDK Central Repositories?

-The NIDDK Central Repositories are three separate contract-funded components that work together to store data and samples from significant, NIDDK-funded studies.
+The NIDDK Central Repositories are two separate contract-funded components that work together to store data and samples from significant, NIDDK-funded studies.

 - gathers, stores, and distributes biological samples from studies